Coverage of Conditions and Treatments (Coverage Decisions)

 Conditions of Coverage

-BIRP require referral from the AP and prior authorization from the claim manager and occupational nurse consultant.
-BIRP treatment may be authorized if all of the following are met:
+BIRP requires a referral from the AP and prior authorization from the claim manager and occupational nurse consultant.
+BIRP treatment may be authorized if all the following are met:

 - The insurer has allowed brain injury as an accepted condition under the claim, or treatment authorized as aid to recovery,